 He said the new firm is expected to form an umbrella under which a number of projects will be presented, drawing pathways towards knowledge-based economy, Shaikh Rashid bin Saif al Mardhof al Saadi, CEO of Tanmia, said: “The establishment of Oman Dates Development Company is the fruit of cooperation between national parties belonging to different sectors to achieve a common goal to be added to the blessed Renaissance.”
-“We are proud to be a founding partner of this project, which is expected to serve as an example for other projects covering vital sectors in Oman and contribute to creating employment opportunities for young Omani people and achieving well-being of the future generations,” he said.
+“We are proud to be a founding partner of this project, which is expected to serve as an example for other projects covering vital sectors in Oman and

 UK-based Systemic Innovation, a company specialised in the field of innovation, has been appointed to conduct the feasibility study for the date palm tree products and wastes in cooperation with the Industrial Innovation Center.

 The investment areas include producing assorted products extracted from date palm trees such as juices and syrups.
 In addition, other by-products include natural coal, date palm lumbar, fodder and fertilizers.

 This will be carried out in cooperation with specialised investors in a bid to create high-quality products that can compete in the world markets.